jchai002/choir-justice-supplies/us/en/voicemail.markdown

 ## Updating your voicemail options

-Your personal voicemail can be personalized as much or as little as you would like.
+Your personal voicemail can be personalised as much or as little as you would like.
 The options below outline the changes you can make and tell you how to make them.

 ### Recording or updating a personal greeting

-The first time you log in to your voicemail you will be prompted to record a greeting for your extension.
+The first time you log into your voicemail you will be prompted to record a greeting for your extension.

-You can update your personal greeting at any time by selecting **option 5** from the main voicemail menu.
-Select **option 1** from the submenu.
+You can update your personal greeting at any time by selecting **option 5** from the main voicemail menu, then selecting **option 1** from the submenu.

 ### Recording or updating your name

-You can choose to use a computerized voicemail prompt with just your recorded name instead of a full recorded greeting.
-To do this, select **option 5** from the main voicemail menu.
-Select **option 2** from the submenu.
+You can choose to use a computerised voicemail prompt with just your recorded name instead of a full recorded greeting.
+To do this, select **option 5** from the main voicemail menu, the selecting **option 2** from the submenu.

 ### Changing your PIN

 Once you get your voicemail account set up, you can update your PIN at any time.
-To do this, select **option 5** from the main voicemail menu.
-Select **option 3** from the submenu.
+To do this, select **option 5** from the main voicemail menu, the selecting **option 3** from the submenu.